miketout/VerusServicesSetup/TOR-Wallet.md

 Now restart your wallet.

 `tail -f` on the `debug.log` file to make sure your wallet does connect somewhere and gets p2p updates.
+Also, the `debug.log` will have the onion hostname that the wallet uses (case-insensitive search for `service id`).
 For reference, here's a list of 3 TOR endpoints you could consider 'official' to the VerusCoin project.
 You could put these into your `~/.komodo/VRSC/VRSC.conf` file:

 ```
 addnode=qxgvbauwyxshhp46.onion:27485
 addnode=ndy4q5hqvgrq3moe.onion:27485
 addnode=av3hnhrk5hhojvd2.onion:27485
 ```

+You **can** put the onion hostname you extracted from `debug.log` as the `externalip=` into your config file, but it is not strictly necessary.

 ## Conclusion